shubham032/AI-Text-Summarizer-and-Translator/README.md

-# 🧠 AI Text Summarizer and Translator
+# 🧠 AI Text Summarizer and Translator APP

 A full-stack application that uses **T5 Transformer** to summarize and translate long-form content from **text or PDF files**.
 Built with **Flask** backend and **React.js** frontend.